 Hence we need the lab notes, the prior literature and the context for which data is collected (all sources of indexable meta-data, I might add).
 Simply having zip files with numbers in them stored in a trusted digital repository isn’t going to be of much use – even if there is a lot of bibliographic metadata attached to it.

 P.S.
 I really like the Digital Curation Center’s motto: “because good research needs good data”.
 Brilliant slogan!
 One day when data is getting all the funding, I trust that “because good data needs good research” will find its way into a University’s motto.

-Google Books on Charlie Rose March 8, 2010Posted by Andre Vellino in CISTI, Digital library, General, Open Access, Search.
+Google Books on Charlie Rose March 8, 2010Posted by Andre Vellino in Digital library, Open Access, Search, CISTI, General.

 add a comment